 HNC Police Studies

-This intensive and heavily academic course also contains a mandatory exercise unit.Subjects such as Research, Sociology, Psychology, Criminology, Law, Exercise, Communication and ICT are included.
-Guidance and support with study/exam skills and UCAS applications is provided.
-This 15 credit course may allow articulation into a range of 1st or 2nd year undergraduate degrees and a wide range of careers including the Police Service, Criminal Justice System, Scottish Legal System, Armed Forces and Prison service, Social Services, youth or community work and voluntary work.
+This 15 credit intensive and heavily academic course may allow articulation into a range of 1st or 2nd year undergraduate degrees and a wide range of careers including the Police Service, Criminal Justice System, Scottish Legal System, Armed Forces and Prison Service, Social Services, youth or community work and voluntary work.

-Two relevant Highers; or one relevant Higher and NPA Level 6 or PDA in Criminology; or a relevant Advanced Certificate/Level 6 group award with all course credits achieved; or equivalent.
-Further selection on basis of strong personal statement.
-For current/prior learners attendance record/previous performance and staff reference is considered.
+For progressing students - attendance, previous performance and staff references are considered.
 Relevant Highers include, but are not limited to; English, History, Maths, Modern Studies, Politics, Geography, Psychology, Sociology, Media Studies, Physical Education.

 Method of Assessment

 High academic workload.
 Combination of open and closed book assessments as required by SQA.
-Graded Unit closed book exam following existing guidelines.
+Graded Unit closed book exam.

 - Tuition fees may be paid for full-time students in Scotland subject to meeting residency requirements, applications should be made to the appropriate funding body.
 International Students please refer to our International fees page